pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 Sets the path to a source in the local machine from where the workload creates an image to use as an application source.
 The local path can be a directory, a JAR, a ZIP, or a WAR file.
 Java/Spring Boot compiled binaries are also supported.
 This flag must be used with `--source-image` flag.

-|>**Note:**| If Java/Spring compiled binary is passed instead of source code, the command takes less
-time to apply the workload since the buildpack skips the compiling steps and starts uploading the image.
+**Note** If Java/Spring compiled binary is passed instead of source code, the command takes less time to apply the workload since the buildpack skips the compiling steps and starts uploading the image.

 When working with local source code, you can exclude files from the source code to be uploaded within the image by creating a file `.tanzuignore` at the root of the source code.
 The `.tanzuignore` file contains a list of file paths to exclude from the image including the file itself and the directories must not end with the system path separator (`/` or `\`).
-Directories that are not in the source code, and lines starting with the hash `#` character are ignored.
+Directories that are not in the source code, and lines starting with the hashtag `#` character are ignored.

 ### <a id="apply-source-image"></a> `--source-image`, `-s`